adsmetanina/hunter-college-data-week/README.md

 | `python_0819`                            | Python tutorial/practice code from 08/19 presentation                          |
 | `pythonmachinelearning_0820`             | Python visualization and supervised machine learning tutorial/practice code     |

-### Source codes adopted from Data Week 2025 curriculum.
-This repository serves as practice.
+### Source codes are adopted from the Data Week 2025 curriculum.
+This repository serves as practice for data analysis.